Deadlands: Riders on the Storm

 This clapboard building's bottom floor is full of a good selection of merchandise The top floor houses the Allan family: David Allan, Marjorie Allan, and little Daisy Allan.

 David Allan is the proprietor of the store.
 He's a young man, serious, but with a kind smile.
-His wife, Marjorie, is reputed to be a "shrew."
+His wife, Marjorie, is currently missing after being revealed as a cultist of Baphomet.
 Daisy is a sweet little girl of 7 years.

 The Assay office is a smallish wooden-beam affair with stout oak doors.
 There is a central receiving counter and a small office to the side of that.